 - Being emotionally blindsided by unexpected characters like in Sheets by Brenna Thummler

-- Something fast-paced with a mystery element like I Am Princess X by Cherie Priest
+- Something fast-paced with a mystery element that blends prose and graphic novel elements like I Am Princess X by Cherie Priest

 - A coming-of-age story that blends cultural folklore like The Magic Fish by Trung Le Nguyen